Learning Abroad Center

 Homestays provide a vital connection to the local culture, as well as the opportunity to experience French daily life.
 Host families provide breakfast and dinner during the week and all meals on the weekend.
 Most families live in the suburbs of Montpellier, approximately 30–45 minutes by bus or tram from the Program Center and from campus.

 If you wish to maximize your language practice and cultural development through regular family contact and are willing to adapt to a French family's lifestyle and schedule, this is a good housing option for you.
 The level of integration you experience with your host family may vary—some families go to great lengths to make you part of the family while others take a more independent approach.
-Host families are an option even for students who do not have prior French language study.
+Host families are an option even if you do not have prior French language study.

 Traditional French Apartment (Semester, Summer)